-If the actual value of the shares issued or transferred, in consideration for the purchase of the designated property, is at least equal to the actual value of the designated property, the entire purchase price is exempt from the tax on designated property.
+If the actual value of the shares issued or transferred, in consideration for the purchase of the designated property, is at least equal to the actual value of the designated property, the entire purchase price is exempt from TDP.

-If the actual value of the shares is less than the actual value of the designated property, the difference between the actual value of the designated property and the actual value of the shares issued or transferred is subject to the tax on designated property.
+If the actual value of the shares is less than the actual value of the designated property, the difference between the actual value of the designated property and the actual value of the shares issued or transferred is subject to TDP.